Click on the names of the 2023 VID Grant winners to see their work!

 VID Grant 2023 Jury Members:

-Besa Luci, Chief editor and co-founder of Kosovo 2.0, Kosovo
+Besa is the chief editor and co-founder of Kosovo 2.0, a print and multimedia

 0